-Sony WH 1000XM5 Review: WORTH IT in 2025?
+Sony WH-1000XM5 Review: Still WORTH IT in 2026?

 Holding Sony WH 1000XM5 headphones in hand

 I’m going to do my best to share whether these headphones are worth it, and ideally who these headphones are for.
-I’ve owned these headphones for a few months now and have quite a few thoughts.
+I bought these headphones with my own money, and was NOT sponsored, paid, or received a free copy for review.
+All thoughts are my own.

 I’ll be sharing my critical opinion with 10 years of experience as a professional music producer, audio engineer, and tech journalist.
+I also run the RecordingNow YouTube channel with over 24,000+ subscribers and over 5 million views.

 Let’s dive right in!

-Sony WH 1000XM5 Headphones review in short
+Sony WH-1000XM5 Headphones review in short

 Sony WH 1000XM5 Pros and Cons